christofsteel/mucomicload/Readme.md

 			download term issue [issue]		Download the issues for series found by term.
 											Special: issue = all downloads all issues

-if no config is given, marvelload searches /etc/ and /home/USER/.config/ for a marvelload.conf.
+if no config is given, mucomicload searches /etc/ and /home/USER/.config/ for a mucomicload.conf.
-See marvelload.conf.sample
+See mucomicload.conf.sample